 Applicants applying to CBU are eligible to receive up to a maximum of 50% of their program’s requirements (some exceptions apply) through credit awarded for learning experiences external to the university.

-All first-year and second-year credit courses offered at all other Canadian universities will be accepted for credit at CBU, with the following limitations:
+All first-year and second-year credit courses offered at all other Canadian universities will be considered for credit at CBU, with the following limitations:

 Any Transfer applicant must list all previous post-secondary institutions attended on the application for admission even where no transfer credit is sought.